catafest/colab_google/README.md

   catafest_036.ipynb - this notebook show: 1. how to use with the basic SGD the old implementation of optimizer and  the last tensorflow implementation for Adafactor optimizer; 2. how to use Wurlitzer package is a tool for capturing and displaying the output of external processes;

-  catafest_037.ipynb - using Adafactor optimizer with TensorFlow, the Wurlitzer python package and  ...
+  catafest_037.ipynb - using Adafactor optimizer with TensorFlow, the Wurlitzer python package ...

   catafest_038.ipynb - simple example with StableDiffusionPipeline and DiffusionPipeline to generate images based a text ...